Week of May 16, 2025

 PIPE/RDO Markets:

-There were two PIPEs/RDOs last week raising an aggregate of $141.3M in proceeds
+There were four PIPEs/RDOs the past week totaling $36.6M in proceeds

 Sources: Pitchbook, Biomedtracker, and CapIQ